Gamified onboarding - turning beginner users into real investors.

 How to consider that in project?

-While I cannot comment on company strategy or business decisions due to a lack of data, some concerns can be addressed through tutorial design.
 Regulatory restrictions can be managed by ensuring the tutorial focuses on platform functionality and provides neutral coverage of all instruments without favoritism.
 I address these potential challenges later in the case study within the tutorial design.

 Beginner investors analysis